 4305.
 Agricultural and Public Policy (3).
 Prerequisite: AAEC 3315.
 Historical development and economic analysis of public programs and policies affecting the food and fiber sector and the environment.
 (Writing Intensive) F.

 4306.
 International Agricultural Trade (3).
-Prerequisites: Junior standing and AAEC 3315.
+Prerequisites: AAEC 3315.
 Economic principles of interregional and international trade, location, and inter-area competition in products and services.
 (Writing Intensive) S.

 4309.
 Sustaining Global Ecology, Natural Resources and Economy (3).
-Prerequisite: Junior standing.
 Challenges to global markets and environment across diverse systems and histories.
-Fulfills multicultural requirement.
 (Writing Intensive) F.

 4312.
 Applied Optimization Methods (3).
 Prerequisite: AAEC 3315.
 Study of techniques applicable to economic optimization problems, including mathematical optimization and linear programming.
 Emphasis on problem solving.
 F.

 4313.
 Natural Resource Economics (3).
-Prerequisites: AAEC 3315 and junior standing.
+Prerequisites: AAEC 3315.
 Economics of natural resource use and allocation including land economics, economics of water development, and environmental economics.
 S.

 4316.
 Agricultural Financial Analysis (3).
 Prerequisites: AAEC 3302 or FIN 3320.
 Principles and procedures in managing financial and credit resources; nature, purposes, and use of financial statements, budgets, and credit instruments; and criteria for decision making in borrowing and lending.
 S.

 4317.
 Commodity Futures Trading and Analysis (3).
-Prerequisites: AAEC 2305 or ECO 2301 with grade of C or better and junior standing.
+Prerequisites: AAEC 2305 or ECO 2301.
 History and characteristics of commodity futures markets, hedging and speculation, and use of futures as a management tool.
 F, S.

 4320.
 Agribusiness Law (3).Course focuses on various areas of law that directly affect the operation of agricultural businesses and producers.
 Course examines nature and source of law, contracts, real estate matters, commercial transactions, business entities and environmental issues.
 F.